-Where the Department of Communities, Child Safety and Disability Services (Child Safety) is granted custody or guardianship of a child under an order or a voluntary care agreement, the child may be placed with a licensed care service, approved foster carer, relative (known as kinship carer) or other person considered appropriate.
+Where the Department of Children, Youth Justice and Multicultural Affairs (Child Safety) is granted custody or guardianship of a child under an order or a voluntary care agreement, the child may be placed with a licensed care service, approved foster carer, approved relative (known as kinship carer) or other person considered appropriate.

 For more information on becoming a kinship or foster carer please contact Child Safety or Foster Care Queensland.